Secrets of a successful & discrete outdoor cannabis grow: a guide to guerilla growing

 Picking your plants: photoperiod or autoflower?

-As indoor cannabis growers, we’re used to playing God and creating our own perfect microclimates for our marijuana to flourish in.
+As indoor cannabis growers, we’re used to playing God and creating our own perfect micro climates for our marijuana to flourish in.
 Growing outdoors however means we have to leave it up to “the big fella” and quite frankly he doesn’t do as good a job for many of us.
 So when picking your strains for outdoor grows take into consideration factors like length of decent summertime, the amount of rain you generally get and so on.
 Sensi Seed’s World Climate Map is very good at enabling you to quickly pick your area and gives suggestions for what will grow well there.
+You can read our suggestions for the best cold climate cannabis grows, for example.
 But having been at the receiving end of one too many October thefts of a virtually finished (albeit unflushed) bud heavy plant, I’m going to come out and say it:

 There are many reasons why autoflowering cannabis is ideal for growers who want to use the guerilla approach for their personal yearly nug supply: